bremor/bureau_of_meteorology/README.md

 3. Search for `Bureau of Meteorology`.
 (If you don't see it, try refreshing your browser page to reload the cache.)
 4. Click `Submit` so add the integration.

+## API Source Model

+This integration now primarily uses BoM's newer place/grid/station APIs (`api.bom.gov.au/apikey/v1`) to match data shown on the BoM website and app.

+At a high level:

+1. A nearby `place_id` is selected during setup/options.
+2. Forecasts come from the place forecast grid (`x`, `y`) and associated text/astro endpoints.
+3. Observations come from the nearest station mapped to that place.
+4. Warnings come from coordinate-based warning endpoints.

+Legacy geohash (`api.weather.bom.gov.au/v1/locations/...`) remains as a compatibility fallback path, but it is no longer the primary source model.

 ## Troubleshooting

 Please set your logging for the custom_component to debug: